 Raspberries – gently wash

-Bananas – I consider these a poor choice for a fruit platter as they turn soft and brown rather quickly
+Banana slices – I consider these a poor choice for a fruit platter as they turn soft and brown rather quickly.

 |FRUIT||SIZE||APPROXIMATE YIELD||APPROXIMATE SERVINGS|